Death of Kristie Fischer: Trial and verdict

 Riner's agency hired lawyer Laura Brevetti one month prior to Fischer's death; Brevetti became Riner's attorney.
 Riner's trial began on June 2, 1992.
 The authorities had insufficient physical evidence to show that Riner had caused the fire.
-Brevetti stated that the police had botched the investigation: The crime scene was not secured, and was quickly returned to the home owners.
+Brevetti stated that the police had botched the investigation: the crime scene was not secured, and was quickly returned to the home owners.
 Police officers – without being specifically tasked to investigate the scene and gather evidence – and craftsmen were able to enter the rooms without hindrance.
-A day after the fire, Leah – Kristie's adult half-sister – and her boyfriend, John Gallagher, were recorded on video searching through Leah's scorched belongings.
+A day after the fire, Leah, Kristie's adult half-sister, and her boyfriend, John Gallagher, were recorded on video searching through Leah's scorched belongings.
 During and shortly after the incident, the police did not properly interrogate Gallagher, who was friends with several police officers and was the first person to arrive at the scene.

 Olivia Riner's interrogation was marred by language difficulties.
 Riner did not know what "lawyer" meant, and could not readily indicate a distance in feet.
 The recording of the interrogation was of poor quality, as the microphone was behind the interrogating officer, and even after adjusting the volume, jurors had trouble understanding Riner's expressions.

-Only after a number of days did investigators try to gather fingerprints in Fischer's home (and found none that stemmed from the crime), and secured overlooked pieces of evidence – like the bag the body of Kristie Fischer had been found in.
+Only after a number of days did investigators try to gather fingerprints in Fischer's home (and found none that stemmed from the crime), and secured overlooked pieces of evidence, including the bag the body of Kristie Fischer had been found in.
 Brevetti also explained that the police did not consider other possible suspects for the fire.
 Brevetti stated that two men had started the fire.

 George Bolen's suit mainly rested on the premise that Olivia Riner did not notice any other person – except the baby – in the house.
 Bolen asserted that the house was impenetrable, and that Riner would have certainly noticed a foreign person entering the house.
 During the trial, when Kristie's father was interrogated, he stated that he was able to enter the house unnoticed by Olivia mere hours before the fire, and surprised her.
 The family usually left the main door unlocked as long as somebody stayed at home.

 The jury of seven men and five women ruled that Riner was not guilty after one day of deliberation.
 Some jurors stated that the prosecution never provided a motive for Riner committing the crime.
 Glaberson wrote that the verdict "appeared an endorsement of an aggressive defense strategy."
 The judge, Donald N. Silverman, stated his agreement with the result.
 Fischer's family maintained their belief that Riner was guilty.
 Authorities never filed any criminal charges related to this case against anyone else.